top of page

 They perform their chamber programmes in concert series around the UK and internationally.
 These have included the Three Choirs Festival, the Ryedale Festival, Sherborne Abbey Festival, the Resonanzen Festival at Wien Konzerthaus and many others.
 They have appeared three times in the Mozartsaal of Vienna's Konzerthaus, firstly with their Robin Hood programme (devised especially for the festival) and then with Handel cantata 'Aminta e Fillide', an historically informed performance in collaboration with Opera Settecento, which they premiered at St George's Hanover Square in 2019.
 For this simply staged production they use baroque gesture and period performance practices.
 In 2024 they returned to Vienna with a specially devised programme about Venus, described as "most charming pre-Raphaelite music-theatricality...more English than toast with marmite and cheddar!"
 This has since been performed at the atmospheric Moon Museum, whilst installed at Blackburn Cathedral.

-They have appeared on Women's Radio Station's Future Classic Women Awards, BBCRadio 3, BBC Radio Norfolk and are played regularly on Ancient FM.
+They have appeared on Women's Radio Station's Future Classic Women Awards, BBCRadio 3, Classic FM online, BBC Radio Norfolk and are played regularly on Ancient FM.
 They were delighted to be selected for Musica's International Young Artist Presentation in 2021, to have been finalists in the NCEM International Young Artists Competition 2022, and to have been Making Music Selected Artists.

 Fair Oriana offer distinctive, flexible programmes of Elizabethan, baroque and cross-over repertoire, comprising solos, duets, instrumental music and spoken word.
 See our programmes page for more information.